 That said, a couple of times they stuck the landing, so they don’t miss every time.
 Luckily, the comedic attempts are few and far between, so they don’t spoil too much.

 The weight of a 20-year legacy

-	There’s always an elephant in the room when it comes to a new Fast Saga installment: Brian.
+There’s always an elephant in the room when it comes to a new Fast Saga instalment: Brian.
 The character of Brian O’Connor, played by Paul Walker until his tragic passing in 2013, was core to every story from the very beginning.

 I think there will always be some intrinsic magic that the series lost in that moment which it will never really be able to get back.
-Though I won’t go too into it here, I spoke a bit about Paul’s legacy in the franchise in my previous article looking back at the franchise’s twenty-year history.
+Though I won’t go too into it here, I spoke a bit about Paul’s legacy in the franchise in a previous article looking back at the franchise’s twenty-year history.
 In F9, they continue to honour him respectfully and keep his legacy alive, when it would have been easy to misstep by trying to include his character via CGI or something else.

 Paul’s absence will always loom over the series, and though they do their best to push the boundaries in every way they can, that limitation will always be there.

 This is where the film struggles with what audience it wants to respect.
-It wants to appeal to new fans, but it also tries to honor the long-term fans and the decades of history behind the characters.
+It wants to appeal to new fans, but it also tries to honour the long-term fans and the decades of history behind the characters.
 I still find it funny that it was harder for me to wrap my head around the change of introducing a brother for Dom & Mia Toretto when they haven’t had one for the past 8 films than it was for me to give the thumbs up to a character coming back from the dead (again!).